CivicTechTO/ttc_subway_times/README.md

 python3 fetch_s3.py --bucket ttc.scrape --start_date 2018-12-02 --end_date 2018-12-05 --output_dir out/
 ```

 If end date is omitted it is taken to be the latest available date.
-This script only selects down to the day.
+This script can only select by day.

 This will generate three CSVs in the output_dir which can be copied into the Postgres database with the following SQL commands